tboxmy/Python-flask-notes/README.md

 - Page title
 - A welcome message
 - Link to the page (GET /item)
+- Link to the page (GET /registration)

 2. Create the page (GET /item) to show the item details as shown in the templates/item.html example.

+3. Create the page (GET /registration) to show a user registration form.
+Enable the Submit button that sends (POST /registration) route that add the user registration to a sqlite database.
+Perform validations where needed.